qikcik/qikcikBlog/content/quickNotes/writingHttpServerAndBlogInCAndLua.md

 }
 ```

-to keep up appearances of any project aggregation boundary, all TCP related functions are encapsulated in simple header style interface
+To keep up appearances of any project aggregations boundary: All TCP related functions are encapsulated in simple header style interface
+*(I use this pattern a lot in this project)*
 ```c
 //file: tcp_server.h
 typedef struct TCPServer_RequestState TCPServer_RequestState;